sharmainec/tp/docs/UserGuide.md

 ## Commands

 The following section gives an in-depth overview of each command in LingoGO! and provides some examples on their usages.
-If you are a new user, you may also want to refer to the [Notes about the command format](#notes-about-the-command-format) below for an overview on how LingoGO!'s commands work.
+If you are a new user, you may also want to refer to the [Command Format](#command-format) section below for a breakdown on LingoGO!'s command format.

-### Notes about the command format
+### Command Format
-This section aims to provide users with a quick overview on how LingoGO!'s commands work.
+This section aims to provide users with a quick breakdown on LingoGO!'s command format.

+* **Command Words**
+  * Each command always starts with a command word such as `add` or `find`.
+  * Command words are case-sensitive.
+    * e.g. `clEar` will not be accepted for the `clear` command.
-* Each command always starts with a command word such as `add` or `find` and may come with extra parameters that need to be filled up.
-An example of a command without any extra parameters is `clear`.
-An example of a command with extra parameters is `edit INDEX [l/LANGUAGE]
+  * Along with command words, commands may come with extra details that need to be filled up.
-  [e/ENGLISH_PHRASE]
-  [f/FOREIGN_PHRASE]`.
+    * e.g. `clear` is an example of a command that is used with just the command word alone.
+    * e.g. `add l/LANGUAGE e/ENGLISH_PHRASE f/FOREIGN_PHRASE` is an example of a command that comes with details
+      that need to be given.
+* **Prefixes**
   * Certain prefixes have been reserved for use by LingoGO!'s commands.
 Prefixes are used by LingoGO! to identify the type of input the user is giving.
 All command prefixes and their associated input types are as listed below:
     * `e/` for English Phrase.
     * `f/` for Foreign Phrase.
     * `i/` for Index/Indices.
     * `l/` for Language.
     * `r/` for Index Range.
+  * Prefixes are case-sensitive.
+    * e.g. `E/` will not be accepted for `e/`.
+  * If there are repeated prefixes in a command, only the last occurrence will be taken.
+    * e.g. `edit 2 e/Hi e/Hello` is the same as `edit 2 e/Hello`.
+  * Prefixes (along with their respective parameters) can be given in any order.
+      * e.g. if the command specifies `add l/LANGUAGE e/ENGLISH_PHRASE f/FOREIGN_PHRASE`, `add f/FOREIGN_PHRASE l/LANGUAGE e/ENGLISH_PHRASE` is also acceptable.
+* **Parameters**
   * Words in `UPPER_CASE` are parameters to be supplied by you.
     * e.g. a usage of `add l/LANGUAGE e/ENGLISH_PHRASE f/FOREIGN_PHRASE` could be `add l/Chinese e/Good Morning f/早安`.

-* The command words and prefixes are case-sensitive.
-  * e.g. `clEar` will not be accepted for the `clear` command.

-* Items in square brackets are optional.
+  * Some commands have optional parameters which do not need to be given by the user.
+These optional parameters are indicated in square brackets.
     * e.g. `edit INDEX [l/LANGUAGE] [e/ENGLISH_PHRASE] [f/FOREIGN_PHRASE]` can be used as `edit 1 l/Chinese e/Good Morning f/早安` or `edit 1 e/Good Morning`.

-* Parameters can be in any order.
-  * e.g. if the command specifies `add l/LANGUAGE e/ENGLISH_PHRASE f/FOREIGN_PHRASE`, `add f/FOREIGN_PHRASE l/LANGUAGE e/ENGLISH_PHRASE` is also acceptable.

-* If a command is given with parameters of repeated prefixes only the last occurrence will be taken.
-  * e.g. `edit 2 e/Hi e/Hello` is the same as `edit 2 e/Hello`.

   * Extraneous parameters for commands that do not take in parameters (such as `help` and `clear`) will be ignored.
     * e.g. `help 123` is the same as `help`.